Scotland Yard protected gangland informant who helped kill a cop.

 Our family calls on Dame Cressida Dick as head of Scotland Yard to refer this matter for independent investigation and to account to us and the public as to whether there has been an institutional cover up.”

-Former Met detective sergeant Steve Morris supports the family’s call.
-Last night he said:
+Morris supports the family’s call.
+Last night the former detective, who left the Met on acrimonious terms, said:

 “I find it repugnant that Lindop was never brought to justice for supplying the weapon that killed a police officer.
 What message does this send to those risking all on the frontline of policing?